larabjork/capstone-planning/README.md

 CAPSTONE PLANNING
 2/28/2020
 8:15 - 8:45 create README, read assignment, plan day
-8:45 - research on writing good test cases and user stories
+8:45 - 9:45 research on writing good test cases and user stories 9:45 - notes for user stories and acceptance criteria for this MVP

 Name of Project: MS Health Tracker